 The last city I visited was Ghadames.
 This city is situated in the South West, bordering both Tunisia and Algeria.
 It has historically known as an economic hub.
 It has mainly been populated by Berbers, with an estimated population of 10000.
 A part of the population consisted of Tuaregs, who are a group of nomadic Berbers who have maintained a separate identity.
 During the Qadhafi era, the Tuaregs were friendly towards the Qadhafi regime, and many worked in Qadhafi’s security apparatus.
 The non-Tuareg local Berbers were mostly opposed to the regime.
 During the revolution, the local Tuaregs took up arms in order to defend Qadhafi’s regime.
 After the revolution, the other locals took revenge, after the capture of the city by the anti-Qadhafi revolutionaries (Murray 2012).
 The Tuaregs were forced to flee following acts of violence.

 Following the revolution, local revolutionaries from Ghadames have controlled the city.
-Ghadames didn’t have a strong pro-revolutionary local militia during the uprising, and was liberated by militias from Tripolitania.
+Ghadames didn’t have a strong pro-revolutionary local militia during the uprising and was liberated by militias from Tripolitania.
 The revolutionary brigades in Ghadames are members of the military council of Ghadames, but the armed forces are not visible on the ground like in other places.
 I will nevertheless include some examples from Ghadames in the article, since it serves as a useful contrast to the other cases.

 6. The local grounding of the militias

 These four cities are central economic and political hubs in Western Libya.
 How are they governed?
 A basic finding from my fieldwork in all of these cities is in line with Ana Arjona’s poignant observation:

 “Far from being chaotic and anarchic, war zones are often orderly.
 Although fear and violence exist, chaos is seldom the norm.
 In many places there is even a sense of normality – even if different from that of peacetime – and people have expectations about what might happen”.
-(Arjona 2016, 2)
+(Arjona 2016, p.
+2)

 Even though these cities were not war zones when I visited them, they had fairly recently experienced armed conflict.
 But all of these places I was in relative security, as long as I stuck to certain rules, and kept myself in the company of locals.
 A few years earlier, however, the situation had been chaotic.
 The relative peace I was witnessing was the result of renegotiation of a social contract, in which both militias and other actors took part.